Impact-Site-Verification: 6d63618e-cbc4-4235-8d89-97e1f3518840

 Corsair HX1200 (2022) vs Corsair SF1000 Platinum — which should I buy?+

-The HX1200 is better for high-power ATX builds requiring maximum wattage and a longer warranty, while the SF1000 Platinum is ideal for compact SFX systems where space is at a premium.
+The HX1200 is better for high-power ATX builds requiring maximum wattage and a longer warranty, while the SF1000 Platinum is ideal for compact SFX builds where space is at a premium.

 When does Corsair HX1200 (2022) win?+

 You are building a high-end ATX system with multiple GPUs or a very power-hungry CPU/GPU combination.
-You prioritize maximum power headroom and a longer warranty for peace of mind.
-You have ample space in your ATX case and prefer a larger, potentially quieter 135mm fan.
+You prioritize maximum wattage and a longer 10-year warranty for peace of mind and future upgrades.
+You have ample space in your ATX case and don't require a compact power supply.

 When does Corsair SF1000 Platinum win?+